siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 003 Continuity.md

 $$

 is understood as the result of a continuous redistribution of energy within itself, described by a flow connecting the two registrations.
-The mathematics of this becomes local by conservation: energy in a small region changes only by crossing its boundary.
+Energy in a region changes only by crossing its boundary to a neighboring region.

-In one dimension, the local statement is
+In one direction, say the 'x-direction', the statement is

 $$
 u_2-u_1+\partial_x S_{12}=0.